-This way, with everything readily available, people working with your brand will save a lot of time.
-And using your ready-made corporate materials significantly reduces the risk of a potential violation of the brand rules.
+This way, with everything readily available, people working with your brand will save a lot of time and ultimately, money.
+Using your ready-made corporate materials significantly reduces the risk of a potential violation of the brand rules.
 On the other hand, whenever possible, you should give some freedom so that marketers and brand agencies don’t feel caged by your guidelines.
+This also ensures that the same design solution isn’t repeated on every brand touchpoint.
 Common sense is always appreciated.

 Keep your brand guidelines up to date

 Sometimes the need to update brand guidelines comes from your community.
-That’s why you should carefully listen to what they say and act accordingly.
+Maybe something is not working as intended or it’s not reaching the audience you intended.
+That’s why you should carefully listen to what they say and adapt accordingly.
 Once again, that’s why brand guidelines should be easily accessible to anyone interested.

 Summary: Brand compliance ensured

 To sum up, the best way to protect your brand and its identity is threefold: